Functional Tucker approximation using Chebyshev interpolation: Novel Algorithm: Chebfun3F

 It is not clear a priori how many iterations are needed to attain an approximation~\eqref{eq:CoarseTensorApproximation} that yields a Tucker approximation~\eqref{eq:FunctionalTuckerFormat} which passes the accuracy verification in Phase~3.
 In numerical experiments, it has usually proven to be sufficient to stop after the second iteration, during which the coarse grid has not been refined, or when $\abs{\tI}\leq1$, $\abs{\tJ}\leq1$ or $\abs{\tK}\leq1$.
 This is formalized in Algorithm~\ref{alg:Phase1}.
+Note that $U_c,V_c,W_c$ are full rank by construction, since Algorithm~\ref{alg:ACA} stops based on the tolerance $\eps \geq 0$.
 In many cases, we found that the numbers of columns in the factor matrices are equal to the multilinear rank of the truncated HOSVD~\cite{Lathauwer00} of $\T_c$ with the same tolerance.